treolabs/treopim/docs/en/user-guide/channels.md

 By default, the following fields are displayed on the [list view](./views-and-panels.md#list-view) page for channel records:
  - Name
  - Code
+ - Locales
  - Active

 To change the channel records order in the list, click any sortable column title; this will sort the column either ascending or descending.

 Channel records can be searched and filtered according to your needs.
-For details on the search and filtering options, refer to the [**Search and Filtering**](./search-and-filtering.md) article in this user guide.
+For details on these options, refer to the [**Search and Filtering**](./search-and-filtering.md) article in this user guide.

 To view some channel record details, click the name field value of the corresponding record in the list of channels; the [detail view](./views-and-panels.md#detail-view) page will open showing the channel records and the records of the related entities.
 Alternatively, use the `View` option from the single record actions menu to open the [quick detail](./views-and-panels.md#quick-detail-view-small-detail-view) pop-up.